selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 only be concerned with running checks on incoming changes.
 More specifically, we'll show how to integrate `istioctl analyze` into a broader GitOps workflow.

+Let's assume for now that we have the following structure in our git repository:

+{{< bash >}}
+$ tree .
+.
+├── cluster
+│   ├── namespaces
+│   │   ├── bookinfo.yaml
+│   │   └── hipster.yaml
+│   └── workloads
+│       ├── bookinfo
+│       │   └── bookinfo.yaml
+│       └── hipstershop
+│           └── kubernetes-manifests.yaml
+{{< /bash >}}

+We've got resources split up by namespaces and workloads, with two apps deployed to our cluster: a [hipster-shop demo app](https://github.com/GoogleCloudPlatform/microservices-demo) and the BookInfo app contained within the Istio samples folder.
+Within each yaml file is config representing both the workload as well as Istio-specific configuration.

 ## Setting up a precommit

 An easy first step to safer config validation is to setup a pre-commit hook for